Chuck Versus the First Kill: Production

 On March 14, 2009 Jordana Brewster reported she would be returning to reprise her role of Jill Roberts.
 Later updates would establish the plot of the episode, with Chuck making a deal with Jill for her assistance in rescuing his father.
 Ken Davitian was also announced as guest-starring as "Uncle Bernie," the Fulcrum operative that recruited Jill.

 Additionally, Chris Fedak and Josh Schwartz had said that by the end of the season, Chuck would be recording his first "kill."
-Ironically, both turned out to be entirely accidental.
-This episode also marked the introduction of Chuck's spy move "The Morgan," previously referenced in interviews.